Skip to main content

 Security notes

-• Webhook signature verification is required and implemented
+• Webhook signature verification is required and implemented in webhooks/stripe.js

-• Firestore rules should protect subscription data
+• Firestore security rules protect subscription data (Admin SDK writes only)